Introduction to Prophecy

 Jesus said not to be deceived in regards to last day events.
 Other Bible writers also warn us to not be deceived.
 We are instructed over and over to seek truth, that Jesus is truth, and that His Word is truth.
 He gave us the Bible, all of the Bible, including the prophetic portions, for our benefit and understanding.
 "We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts: Knowing this first, that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost."
 (2 Pet.
 1:19-21).

-Reason for the symbolismThe various images in prophecies, including beasts that resemble a lion, bear, leopard, ram, goat, lamb and others can be difficult to understand.
+Reason for the symbolismThe various images in prophecies, including beasts that resemble a lion, bear, leopard, ram, goat, lamb and others can seem difficult to understand.
 However, the Lord had a reason for giving the messages as he did.
 Confusion can be cast aside either by studying the prophecies or by paying no attention to them.
 Why is prophecy cloaked in symbolic language?